Frequently asked questions

 Is manual neurotherapy right for me?

 Of course, every case is different.
-NeuroKinetic Therapy, P-DTR, and ANF therapy do not address every possible problem under the sun, but those that they do are addressed far more comprehensively than any other modalities out there.
+Neuro-centric manual therapy does not address every possible problem under the sun, but those issues that it does are addressed far more comprehensively than by any other modalities out there.
 I am happy to discuss your particular case over the phone to see if I can help.
 Call me at (425)-236-9900, and let's find out what I can do for you.

 How are NeuroKinetic Therapy (NKT) and Proprioceptive Deep Tendon Reflex (P-DTR) different from other bodywork modalities?

 NKT and P-DTR are unlike traditional massage, chiropractic care, physical therapy or acupuncture, although they make an excellent complement to them all.

 The first thing that will feel different to you is that is a participatory therapy, meaning your active participation is required.
 Next, apart from palpating your tissues and checking your joints, your range of motion, etc., I use manual muscle testing to assess your body.

 I call it manual therapy - because it involves my hands and no drugs - but let's face it: this is applied neurology at work.
 P-DTR and NKT allow me to zone in on your problems like a body detective and correct dysfunctional coordination, movement and postural problems at the your motor control level within the brain and nervous system.